 The woman gets a lift in Sameer’s car.
 They arrive at the old mansion which is located behind the lake in the forest.
 Sameer uses his clever seductive tactics and gets the lady to bathe with him in the bathtub.
 Then diverting her attention by pretending to be physically intimate with her he snatches the bat locket from her neck.

 The lady transforms into the hideous witch that she really is.
 Sameer renders her weak and helpless by holding a holy Om in front of her.
 The witch is taken to the outskirts of the village and the locals along with orders of the Thakur Mahender Pratap Singh hang her to death.
-A tantric manages to steal back her body along with all his followers in the dead of the night, and takes it to the shrine, where he keeps it in a sarcophagus and promises to provide her a new body…
+A tantric manages to steal back her body along with all his followers in the dead of the night and takes it to the shrine, where he keeps it in a sarcophagus and promises to provide her with a new body…

 “The performances are decent and the characters are likable enough but Veerana’s best feature is its visuals.
 It’s a really cool looking film with some truly inspired imagery.
 Beautiful use of color, outstanding sets and props, top-notch effects (Nakita’s makeup is especially noteworthy) and a great score.
 Veerana is thoroughly entertaining and comes highly recommended.”
 Goregirl’s Dungeon